boerHST/ni/docs/api/debug.md

 Returns: `void`

 Prints the message in the console of ni's application.
-Erorr is optional, true for error message and empty or false or normal.
+Error is optional, true for error message and empty or false or normal.

 ```lua
 ni.debug.log("Test")